Google-Solution-Challenge-Metu/CanYouHearMe/README.md

 [DOWNLOAD LINK](https://drive.google.com/uc?export=download&id=12sJsdhsoWxTHxO_xWD_g7l6LGmLv5rVw)

-You can download our apk from link or from apk_app folder in our repo.
+You can download our apk from link (recomended - new version) or from apk_app (previous version) folder in our repo.
 Please use **Android**.

 ## RUN